Healthy Homes Assessment Frimley

 Frimley Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Frimley and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory to all Frimley and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applied to their rental properties.
+• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• Property managers and private landlords have to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.
+• Private landlords and property managers have to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023